c-maine/newspaper_bias_project/README.md

-Steps in order to reproduce our setup:
+In order to reproduce our setup, please follow these steps:

 1) Set up an AWS MariaDB RDS instance: